-Conduct and Regulatory Risk
+3.4 Conduct and Regulatory Risk

 Conduct and regulatory risks arise from the Group's conduct in its relationship with members and concerns the risk of failing to treat members fairly with resulting detriment to those members.
-Conduct and regulatory risk is considered by the RMC on a quarterly basis by reviewing the Society's performance in this area, covering specific issues that have arisen and relevant management information.
+Conduct and regulatory risk is considered by the RMC on a quarterly basis by reviewing the Society's performance in this area, covering specific issues that have arisen and relevant management information as well as horizon scanning to ensure the requirements of changing regulation are captured.
 The RMC reports to the BRC, which in turn reports to the Board.